MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-office365-outlook.md

    ![Select the action to run in your logic app](./media/connectors-create-api-office365-outlook/office365-actions.png)

 1. If you don't have an active connection to your Outlook account, you're prompted to sign in and create that connection.
-If you need to sign in with a service account, see [Service accounts](#service-accounts).
-Otherwise, provide the information for the trigger's properties.
+To connect to Outlook with a different user account, such as a service account, see [Connect using other accounts](#connect-using-other-accounts).
+Otherwise, provide the information for the action's properties.

    > [!NOTE]
    > Your connection doesn't expire until revoked, even if you change your sign-in credentials.